-In all of my complimentary consultations, I’m asked a variation of, “is this the type of writing/marketing/editing you do?”
+In most of my complimentary consultations, I’m asked a variation of, “is this the type of writing/marketing/editing your content marketing business does?”
 When I started my business, at the end of the recession, the answer was almost always “yes.”
 These days, it’s more of a qualified “yes.”
 I don’t consider myself a generalist, but I’m not so specialized that I only write for a few industries.

 I consider myself a versatile writer.